-The Fund typically invests in a high conviction portfolio of 15 to 30 small companies listed in Australia and New Zealand.
+The Fund typically invests in a high conviction portfolio of 20 to 40 companies with expected long-term growth and with a focus on mid and large capitalisation companies listed in developed markets.

 The financial statements were authorised for issue by the directors on the date the Directors' Declaration was signed.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.